csoroz/CIPs/CIP-1694/README.md

 #### Size of the Constitutional Committee

 Unlike the Shelley governance design, the size of the Constitutional Committee is not fixed.
 It may be changed any time that a new committee is installed.
 Likewise, the _quorum_ (the number of votes that are required to enact governance actions) is not fixed and can be varied whenever a new committee is installed.
-This gives a great deal pf flexibility.
+This gives a great deal of flexibility.

 ### Governance Actions